rachelpopa/pi-naut/docs/how-to-use.md

 }
 ```

 __Note:__ The `StateList` is a utility provided to make it easier to persist the state of a list and is not required to use.
-When dealing with Iterators, you often need to return the origin list.
-This is a custom implementation with a pre-instantiated `StateIterator` and allows you to iterate through your state (previous, current, and next) and still returns the origin list.
+It is a list with a pre-instantiated `StateIterator` that allows you to iterate through your state (previous, current, and next) and still returns the origin list.

 __Warning:__ If a layout uses multiple stateful services you must pass the name of that layout to all the refresh events or your layout may not be refreshed when you expect!

-### Comprehensive Instructions
+#### Comprehensive Instructions

-#### Pin Configuration
+##### Pin Configuration

 You can define which pins are connected to each I/O in the [PinConfiguration](src/main/java/pi/naut/gpio/config/PinConfiguration.java).
 Each pin is instantiated in a static map and referred to by a logical name that describes the pin.